adole2008/forked-andoverview-design/README.md

     > andoverview-dynamic@1.0.0 start
     > node backend/server.js

-    Server is running... on port 3000
-    Database initialized successfully.
+    Server is running and listening on port 3000 Database initialized successfully.
     ```
 5.  **look at it!** open your browser and go to `http://localhost:3000`. if it works, aMaZiNg. if not, figure it out. ask chat or smth idk